-From pioneering social enterprises to rewilding initiatives, this round-up features the worlds top 31 sustainable tourism destinations for solo nature lovers.
+From pioneering social enterprises to rewilding initiatives, this round-up features the worlds top 31 responsible tourism destinations for nature lovers.

-Take a look at these utterly inspirational travel destinations:
+Take a look at these utterly inspirational travel destinations around the world:

 1. New Zealand